fujiwara/stretcher/README.md

 * `pre`: Commands which will be invoked at before `src` archive extracted.
 * `post`: Commands which will be invoked at after `dest` directory synced.
+* `success`: Commands which will be invoked at deployment process is succeeded.
+* `failure`: Commands which will be invoked at deployment process is failed.

 ```yml
 commands: